 Ayrton Senna was desperate to race for Williams in 1993 but after having the move blocked by Alain Prost, looked set to spend another year with McLaren.
-The problem was that in 1993, McLaren was having to use underpowered Ford V8 engines after Honda had withdrawn from the sport and a deal to get a supply of Renault V10s fell through.
+The problem was that in 1993, McLaren was having to use underpowered Ford V8 engines after Honda had withdrawn from the sport, and a deal to get a supply of Renault V10s had fallen through.

-Senna didn’t really want to spend a year in what he thought would be an uncompetitive car so on this day in 1993, Ron Dennis - who, like any team boss on the grid, wanted Senna in the car - played a bit of a power move and announced that McLaren’s drivers for the season would be Micheal Andretti and Mika Hakkinen.
+Senna didn’t really want to spend a year in what he thought would be an uncompetitive car so on this day in 1993, Ron Dennis - who, like any team boss on the grid, wanted Senna in the car - played a bit of a power move.
+He announced that McLaren’s drivers for the season would be Micheal Andretti and Mika Hakkinen.

 Theo Fitzau (born 1923) entered the 1953 German GP in an AFM-BMW, qualifying 21st out of the 34 starters.
 However, he dropped to last on the first lap and made zero progress, eventually retiring with engine issues after three laps.